 I had a three piece band called Plaza.
 Drums, Danny on bass and me on electric guitar and vocals.
-I had given up working at Ultimate Records and Danny at Cherry Red to go for it full time and try and get a record deal.
+We had given up our jobs to go for it full time and try and get a record deal.

-Things were changing.
+Things were starting to change.
 Acoustic guitars were starting to appear.
 Through our friends Martin and Jess, we were introduced to Richie Greentree from Portsmouth.
-Richie had just been asked to join the Beta Band, newly signed to E.M.I. and was sent a cassette of music by their manager.
+Richie had just been asked to join the Beta Band and was sent a cassette of music by their manager.
 I helped him learn a couple of the bass lines.
 The cassette was basically the ‘Champion Verses’ e.p. including ‘Dry The Rain’.
 These songs and their way of recording and writing were a revelation to us.
 It actually felt like it would be easier and more fun to take a similar approach ourselves.

 We came back to London full of it.
 We borrowed some money and bought ourselves three massively important things.
 All second hand.
 A Tascam 4 track recorder, a kids keyboard that had a brilliant 4 second sampler and a Dr Rhythm drum machine.

 We lived in Highbury and would head over to Stoke Newington regularly to walk up and down Church Street.

 We visited the second hand book shops and Totem Records to flick through the vinyl.
 Then, money allowing, over to the Vortex to drink coffee and talk some more.